- As low as $383/Night

 About the Area

 Located near the beach, this vacation home is in West Ashley, a neighborhood in Charleston.
-Charleston City Market is a notable landmark and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
+Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
 Looking to enjoy an event or a game while in town?
-See what's happening at Joseph P. Riley, Jr. Park or TD Arena.
+See what's happening at North Charleston Coliseum and Performing Arts Center or Joseph P. Riley, Jr. Park.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions